Wednesday, February 11, 2009

 Step 1 ( Photo above)

-First,in addition to a clear IN FOCUS photograph, you'll need the following: painters or masking tape, 1 sheet (8 1/2 x 11) clear acetate, an ultra fine point sharpie pen.
+First,in addition to a clear IN FOCUS photograph, you'll need the following: painters or masking tape, 1 sheet (8 1/2 x 11) clear acetate ( or a clear plastic sheet protector), an ultra fine point sharpie marker.
 The acetate could be a book report cover, or as I mostly use, a piece of overhead transparency film available at most all stationary stores.
 There are several kinds "write on, ink jet, and laser".
 Write on is least expensive and works well.
 3M makes a good product though a store brand is fine.
+Honestly... a sheet protector works well too and you likely have one of those already.

 Step 2 (Photo above)